MicrosoftDocs/Hololens/hololens/shared-aad-accounts.md

 Full documentation for configuring SCEP in Intune: [Use SCEP certificate profiles with Microsoft Intune](/mem/intune/protect/certificates-profile-scep).

 3. Create a trusted certificate configuration and assign it to “SharedDevices” group.
-This deploys your CA certificate to the devices.
+This assignment deploys your CA certificate to the devices.
 See documentation: [Create trusted certificate profiles in Microsoft Intune](/mem/intune/protect/certificates-trusted-root).

 ## Individual device configuration

-For each HoloLens device that you want to configure for shared AAD accounts, perform the following:
+For each HoloLens device that you want to configure for shared AAD accounts, perform the following steps:

-1. Create an AAD user in the format specified in section 2.b of the Intune configuration above.
+1. Create an AAD user in the format specified in section 2.b of the Intune configuration already described.

-1. Add that user to the “SharedAccounts” group.
+2. Add that user to the “SharedAccounts” group.

 3. Add the AAD device to the “SharedDevices” group.
-Note this is much simpler if you first configure these devices for Autopilot so that they are present in AAD without requiring the devices to be joined to AAD first.
+Note this is simpler if you first configure these devices for Autopilot so that they are present in AAD without requiring the devices to be joined to AAD first.
 See Appendix C for an example of a powershell script that can be used to automate this process.

 ## Testing your configuration